sksundaram-learning/tanuki/README.md

 ## Current Status

-The incoming processor, backend application, and web interface are written in Erlang and built using [rebar3](https://github.com/erlang/rebar3/).
-There is much yet to be done, mostly in the web interface.
+The incoming processor, backend application, and web interface are written in a combination of Erlang and Elixir, with everything being built using [mix](http://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html).

 ## Building and Testing